• Recipes

 3. Transfer the mixture to the saucepan, and cook over low-medium heat for 5 minutes, whisking constantly until slightly thickened.

 4. Soak gelatin sheets in cold water, heat lemon juice for 2 minutes, then add lemon zest to the egg mixture.
-Dissolve the squeezed gelatin in the hot lemon juice, mix into the egg mixture, and chill in cold water.
+Dissolve the squeezed gelatin in the hot lemon juice, mix it into the egg mixture, and chill in cold water.

 process 5-8